Brian Ross and longtime producer to leave ABC News months after Michael Flynn error

 The initial report moved the Dow more than 350 points, while Ross' suspension prompted Trump to snipe at ABC News and Ross himself on Twitter.
 Internally, staffers, including Goldston, were also furious with the error.
 In an ABC News morning editorial call, audio of which was obtained by CNN, Goldston bluntly told employees, "I don't think ever in my career have I felt more rage and disappointment and frustration."

 When Ross returned from his suspension in January, he retained his title as chief investigative correspondent, but moved to Lincoln Square Productions, a separate unit of ABC that produces documentaries and special reports.
 From there, Ross and Schwartz worked on long-term projects, but did not contribute to live special reports or stories related to Trump.
+In late May, Ross returned to the air for an investigative report about the failures of the ankle bracelet monitoring program.